centre-for-humanities-computing/validator/README.md

 Error messages can be supplied for the individual test and as combined messages for `fulfill()`, `fulfillAllOf()`, `fulfillOneOf()` and `each()`.

-Individual messages is supplied as an argument to the test:
+Individual messages are supplied as an argument to the test:

 ```js
 let test = Validator.createOnErrorBreakValidator();